-The M60 checks integrity of the direct input and output communication ring by counting unreturned messages.
+The T35 checks integrity of the direct input and output communication ring by counting unreturned messages.
 In the ring configuration, all messages originating at a given device should return within a pre-defined period of time.
 The unreturned messages alarm function is available for monitoring the integrity of the communication ring by tracking the rate of unreturned messages.
 This function counts all the outgoing messages and a separate counter adds the messages have failed to return.
-When the unreturned messages counter reaches the user-definable level specified by the UNRET MSGSALARM CH1 THRESHOLD setting and within the user-defined message count UNRET MSGS ALARM CH1 COUNT, the DIR IO CH1 UNRET ALM FlexLogic operand is set.
+When the unreturned messages counter reaches the user-definable level specified by the UNRET MSGS ALARM CH1 COUNT, the DIR IO CH1 UNRET ALM FlexLogic operand is set.